oormicreations/PredictEd/README.md

 * Supports MS Windows 7 onwards.
 * IDE is MS Visual Studio Community 2015.
 C++ and MFC.

-_For Users_
+---

+**For Users**

 Download the installer and run it.
 Start typing.
 The suggestions are shown as you type.
 Press TAB to select a suggestion.
+More TAB presses cycle through the suggestions.
 Three of the suggestions are phrases.
 When spacebar is pressed it shows a probable word that may occur next.

 Enter after a period (full stop) adds a new line and is a paragraph break.
 Type a formatting pair (like **, // or __ ) around the words to format as you type.

-The installation comes with a buit in word list (knowledge map), which was generated using some default text files.
+The installation comes with a built in word list (knowledge map), which was generated using some default text files.
 So it will immediately show suggestions, but it is highly recommended to train it using your own writings, so that you get most relevant suggestions.
 Anyhow it will learn as you type.

 This tool helps to speed up typing and ease the stress on fingers, especially for those with RSI or carpel tunnel etc. Initially it will appear as if you have slowed down because now you need to check the suggestions or predictions and decide whether to continue typing or press TAB.
 But gradually it becomes your habit and the typing will speed up.
 Takes a bit of practice and getting used to predictive typing.

-_For Developers_
+See the **tutorial video** or Help for more details.

+---

+**For Developers**

 PredictEd uses two lists (maps) to predict the next word or to provide autocomplete suggestions.

 The first is the LTM (long term memory) which is a list made from feeding text files to it or appending the STM (short term memory) data, which is the second list.
 STM has data which is gathered while the user types in the editor.

 The entries in the list are in this form:

 <keyword>, <frequency>, <prediction#1>, <prediction#2>, . . . <prediction#N>, <prediction weight #1>, <prediction weight #2>, . . . .<prediction weight #N>

 Both the lists are sorted on Frequency.
 Frequency is the count of a word found during the training.
 More frequently used words are at the top.